josephryan/Ceriantharia_phylogenomics/00-PHYLOTOCOL/README.md

 # PLANNED ANALYSES FOR ASSEMBLING THE CERIANTHID PHYLOGENY
- Principle Investigators: Joseph Ryan and Melissa DeBiasse Draft or Version Number: v.1.0
+ Principle Investigators: Joseph Ryan and Melissa DeBiasse Draft or Version Number: v.1.1
- Date: 31 July 2020
+ Date: 08 Sept 2020
  Note: updates to this document will be tracked through github

 ## 1 INTRODUCTION: BACKGROUND INFORMATION AND SCIENTIFIC RATIONALE